-PSY 303 Principles of Conditioning (3 hrs.)
-An investigation of those basic learning principles derived from animal research with special emphasis on classical and instrumental conditioning and their variants.
-Students perform laboratory activities on selected topics.
+PSY 303 Animal Learning (3 hrs.)
+An investigation of learning principles derived from animal research.
+Content includes behavioristic formulations of classical and operant conditioning, the applications of these principals, and the work of prominent learning theorists.
+Subsequent material focuses on animal cognition and the effort to describe the representational, problem solving, and language skills of various species.
 Offered one semester every two years.
 Prerequisites: PSY 112 or 113